LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 Next, we are loading the word-vectors that we have downloaded in step 3.
 ``rc`` is an instance of
-loanpy's Adrc class and "etc/H2EAHsc.json" is the sound correspondence file we have generated in `part two, step three of the ronataswestoldturkic repository
+loanpy's Adrc class and "etc/H2EAHsc.json" is the sound correspondence file we have generated in `Part 3, step 3 of the ronataswestoldturkic repository
 <https://ronataswestoldturkic.readthedocs.io/en/latest/mkloanpy.html#step-3-mine-vertical-and-horizontal-sound-correspondences>`_.
 The file itself has been directly copied from